alohawild/Call-of-Cthulhu-Writing-Public/README.md

 Gaslight The Yorkshore Horrors

 This is a rework of the 1986 Adventure to use Savage Worlds.
-You have to have the old 1986 Gaslight set really to play this.
+You have to have the old 1986 Gaslight set to play this.
-I do have an original copy (and an orginal Call of Cthulhu set).
+I do have an original copy (and an orginal Call of Cthulhu set) and consider this a "fan" work.

 In this adventure the in the 1890s in England the players meet Sherlock Holmes!
 It is difficult adventure to play as it is hard to work out the action sequences.
-I redid the action to make it more clear and logical to me. ] Anyone with the original set could use my notes to play with Savage Worlds and Call of Cthlhu.
+I redid the action to make it more clear and logical to me.
+Anyone with the original set could use my notes to play it with Savage Worlds and/or Call of Cthulu.

 When an Unexpected Card Is Drawn